 Country risk is low to moderate in India.
 The OECD country risk grade is 3; comparable with the Philippines, Thailand and Indonesia.
 This indicates a relatively low to moderate likelihood that India will be unable and/or unwilling to meet its external debt obligations—though individual private debtors can and do default.

-India is ranked 63rd out of a possible 190 countries on the World Bank’s ease of doing business scorecard, improving 14 places relative to last year.
+India ranked 63rd out of a possible 190 countries on the World Bank’s latest ease of doing business scorecard, improving 14 places from the prior year.
 Dealing with construction permits, trading across borders, protecting minority investors, getting electricity and credit are easier in India relative to most emerging Asian economies.
-But enforcing contracts, starting a business, paying taxes and registering property is still difficult.
-Prime Minister Modi aims raise India’s rank to within the top 30 economies by 2020.
+But enforcing contracts, starting a business, paying taxes and registering property are still more difficult.